Morning Sessions

 2. Experience firsthand how vibrational frequencies and plant medicine work together to promote relaxation and emotional balance.

-3. Learn simple techniques to integrate sound healing and tea rituals into personal wellness practices."
+3. Learn simple techniques to integrate sound healing and tea rituals into personal wellness practices.

-Sara Alvarado
+Facilitated by: Sara Alvarado

-White Identifying Women
+Audience: White Identifying Women

-This session invites participants to step into the messy, necessary work of being in multiracial families, workplaces, and communities where mistakes are inevitable.
+Description: This session invites participants to step into the messy, necessary work of being in multiracial families, workplaces, and communities where mistakes are inevitable.
 Together, we will explore how perfectionism—rooted in white supremacy culture—shows up in our bodies, in our stories, and in our interactions, and how it keeps us disconnected, defensive, and can cause real harm.
 By dismantling the urge to “get it right,” we open the door to deeper relationships, courage, and repair.
 This is about liberation from perfectionism and the building of real relational skills, with repair spotlighted as both a practice and a skill.
 Participants will learn frameworks, practical tools, and practice role-playing.
 These capacities prepare us for deeper intimacy, stronger relationships, and more successful collaborations in solidarity movements, board rooms, teams, and beyond.